Retina, Uvea & Vitreous

 How can Macular Degeneration be detected?

 The commonest symptom is a progressive blurring of vision.
 The vision maybe more hazy in bright or low light.
-Altered perception of colours, glare & sensitivity to bright light, difficulty in night driving, seeing multiple images, frequent changes in the power of glasses are some of the other problems that occur.
-Cataract usually develops in both eyes, but maybe more in one eye.
+Altered perception of colours, glare & sensitivity to bright light, difficulty in night driving, seeing multiple images, and frequent changes in the power of glasses are some of the other problems that occur. cataract usually develops in both eyes, but maybe more in one eye.

 Vision Plus